Winter Ozone Study

-AQD consulted with its Technical Advisory Group (TAG) to further focus
+In 2011, the AQD consulted with its Technical Advisory Group (TAG) to

-winter monitoring in support of developing a photochemical grid model
+further focus winter monitoring in support of developing a photochemical

-for wintertime ozone formation.
-As a result of these discussions,
+grid model for wintertime ozone formation.
+As a result of these

-the primary focus of the 2011 winter monitoring was the vertical
+discussions, the primary focus of the 2011 winter monitoring was the

-distribution of precursors.
-HONO data was also collected in 2011.
+vertical distribution of precursors.
+HONO data was also collected

-stations, a mobile station in the Jonah Field, plus three mesonet
+station in the Jonah Field, plus three mesonet stations that collected

-data can be downloaded below.
-Please note these data have been
+acetaldehyde.
+The data can be downloaded below.
+Please note

 found.
 For more information you can contact Cara Keslar,